Neuronal Attention Circuit (NAC) for Representation Learning: Neuronal Attention Circuit (NAC)

-\textbf{Closed-form (Exact) Computation of NAC:} We now devise the analytical solution for Eqn.~\ref{eq:lq_diff}.
-Let both $\omega_\tau$ and $\phi$ be fixed in pseudo-time interval (frozen-coefficient approximation~\cite{john1952integration}) with initial condition $a_0$, then closed-form solution is:
+\textbf{Closed-form (Exact) Computation of NAC:} We now derive the analytical solution for Eqn.~\ref{eq:lq_diff}.
+The gates $\phi$ and $\omega_{\tau}$ are time-varying and depend on the input sequence at each time step.
+However, to enable an efficient closed-form forward-pass update, we apply a piecewise constant assumption (locally frozen-coefficient approximation~\cite{john1952integration}) over a small interval.
+Under this assumption, with initial condition $a_0$, the analytical closed-form solution is as follows: